Published: January 26, 2026

 The police will instruct victims of sexual assault to obtain an examination at the criminal forensic institute, which is in Ulaanbaatar city or in provincial centers.
 A medical check from any other clinic/hospital will not be admitted into evidence at any judicial proceeding.
 The Embassy can assist in helping you locate these centers.

 Physical assaults against foreigners in Ulaanbaatar occur and, when not random, include anti-foreigner motivations.
-Most assaults occur during the evening hours and involve intoxicated or emotionally disturbed persons.
+Most assaults occur during the evening hours and involve intoxicated or emotionally disturbed people.

 There is a small nationalist portion of Mongolia’s criminal element, which may target foreign nationals.
 Foreigners have reported unprovoked physical assaults, which occurred without warning.
 Foreign males are most at risk from such attacks or threats during the late evening hours at nightclubs and bars (even at some of Ulaanbaatar’s more upscale establishments), especially if they are in the company of Mongolian women.